daniil-lebedev/pipeline-oracle/Readme.md

    The logs are sent to OpenAI's GPT-4 Turbo for analysis, generating a detailed report with actionable fixes.

 4. **Artifact Upload:** 📤
    The report and logs are uploaded as artifacts, so you can download and review them directly from the GitHub Actions run summary.

+5. **Github Issue Creation:** 📝
+   The report is used to create a Github issue with the analysis report.

 ---